lyubogankov/adventofcode2022/day11/README.md

 ## [Part one description](https://adventofcode.com/2022/day/11) (adventofcode.com)

+#### tl;dr

-**tl;dr**: Pure-Python solution for part one ended up being too slow for part two.
+Pure-Python solution for part one ended up being too slow for part two.
 Learned some [`numpy`](#starting-over-from-scratch-solution_nppy) and [modular arithmetic](#ever-increasing-worry-part-twos-gotcha) basics and implemented a more efficient solution!
 Wrote unit tests for both parts using Python's `unittest` module (`test_*.py` scripts).
 Also learned about GitHub's README.md formatting features - used code blocks with syntax highlighting and LaTeX equations!

 ## Part One  (`solution.py`)